-The Company issues predominately term life insurance contracts and some small total and permanent disability and disability business.
+The Company issues predominately term life insurance contracts and some small total and permanent disability, temporary disability and income protection business.
 The performance of the Company and its continuing ability to write business depends on its ability to pre-empt and control risks.
 The Company has a risk strategy which has been approved by the Board.
 It summarises the Company's approach to risk and risk management.